uyuni-project/tetra/SPECIAL_CASES.md

 ## [OBS](build.opensuse.org) integration

-If you want to submit packages to OBS, you can do so by replacing the `output/` directory in your `tetra` project with a symlink to your OBS project directory.
+If you want to submit your package to OBS, you can do so by copying contents of the `packages` and `packages/kit` in proper OBS project directories.

 Packages will rebuild cleanly in OBS because no Internet access is needed - all files were already downloaded during dry-run and are included in the kit.

-Note that the kit package is needed at build time only by OBS, no end user should ever install it.
+Note that packages in `kit` are only needed at build time only by OBS, no end user should ever install them, so you can place them in non-public repositories.

+Also note that you can mix and match packages from `kit` with other `tetra`-built packages, even from other users, as they are designed to be immutable and will not break your builds.

 ## Gotchas